AIPowerGrid/AIPG-Bootstrap/README.md

 5. **Run Your Wallet:**
    - You can now run your wallet.
    - Your wallet will benefit from a head start on blocks, and the synchronization process should be significantly faster.
-   - I your wallet is fully synched, than you can remove the `databackup` folder created earlier.
+   - Once your wallet is fully synched, then you can remove the `databackup` folder created earlier.
 (Dont delete your `wallet.dat` file by accident, that would suck.)

 ## Need more help?